everycure-org/matrix/docs/src/onboarding/index.md

 Jupyter notebooks should be created in the directory `pipelines/matrix/notebooks/scratch`.
 This will be ignored by the matrix git repository.

+!!! tip
-> 💡 A separate git repository for notebook version control may be created inside the `scratch` directory.
+    A separate git repository for notebook version control may be created inside the `scratch` directory.
 It can also be nice to create a symbolic link to `scratch` from a directory of your choice on your machine.

 Within a notebook, first run a cell with the following magic command: